-There is strong evidence that speaking more than one language fundamentally shapes the way the mind functions, as bilingual speakers shift back and forth between linguistic representations in ways that monolingual speakers do not.
-What are the benefits of bilingualism, and what can this tell us about how language is mentally represented and processed?
+Does speaking more than one language fundamentally shape the way the mind functions, as bilingual speakers shift back and forth between linguistic representations in ways that monolingual speakers do not?
+These two papers offer opposite perspectives on this question.
+We'll ask, what are the benefits of bilingualism, if there are any, and what can this tell us about how language is mentally represented and processed?

-Week 14.
+Week 13 (12/9).
 Like, uh, and um: What can we learn about language from how people actually speak?